 FAQs about Furniture Quality vs Price: How to Decide What’s Worth It

-Is expensive furniture always better than cheap furniture?
+3. Is expensive furniture always better quality?

-How long does cheap furniture typically last?
+6. How long should good-quality furniture last?